CoolMarvel43/SHS-UFO-Edits/README.md

 The sources will be updated with new glyphs and adjustments periodically.
 They will be noted in their respective changelogs.

-## Regarding the ridiculous names
+## Regarding the font name

-The naming of the source files will temporarily be called "WIPSHDC" (an unoriginal acronym I have to make up), followed by the category (like "Kana" or "Old-Traditional" as mentioned above), and then either "Sans" or "Serif" as the suffix.
+The naming of the source files will temporarily be called "WIPSHDC" (an unoriginal acronym I have to make up), followed by the category (like "Kana" or "All-Traditional" as mentioned above), and then either "Sans" or "Serif" as the suffix.
 A better name will be decided in the near future.

 ## Quick weight setup